Your organic traffic dropped. We find out why and tell you what to fix first.

 Technical issue log

-Indexing, crawl, canonical, redirect, sitemap, and template-level risks.
+Indexing, crawl, canonical, redirect, sitemap, template, and tracking issues your developer can act on.

 Briefs